 Day 8 – Nile Cruising – Kom Ombo and Edfu

 Set sail down the Nile, stopping to explore two important temples of the Ptolemaic Kingdom.
-Go ashore at the ancient trading town of Kom Ombo.
-Explore its unusual double temple, dedicated to both Horus and the crocodile god Sobek.
-From here, admire stunning Nile views.
-Then sail on to Edfu, where tonight you are invited to a shipboard celebration.
+Go ashore at the ancient trading town of Kom Ombo, and explore its unusual double temple, dedicated to both Horus and the crocodile god Sobek.
+From the temple, admire stunning Nile views.
+Continue by river to Edfu, where tonight you are invited to a shipboard celebration.
 (B,L,D)

 Day 9 – Nile Cruising – Luxor